OWASP/www-project-ai-security-and-privacy-guide/owaspaiwiki.md

 By presenting a model with input data that identifies something or somebody (e.g. a personal identity), and using any indication of confidence in the output, the presence of that something or somebody in the training set can be inferred.

 Controls for Membership inference:
-* Exclude indications of confidence in the output
+* HIDECONFIDENCE.
+Exclude indications of confidence in the output

 --------------------------------------